-Alex planted a long, lingering, tender kiss on the forehead of the bloody old homeless woman he was carrying back to his place, where he had all the medical supplies needed to attend to her wounds properly.
+Alex managed to kiss the forehead of the bloody old homeless woman he was carrying back to his place, where he had all the medical supplies needed to attend to her wounds the right way.
 He dropped his voice an octave, to the gentlest purr.
 “You have nothing to fear from me.”
 Then he pulled his head back slowly, not wanting to alarm her with any sudden motions…as if she were the bird with a broken wing Alex had rescued the week before.
 Studying her, he looked deeply into her still beautiful eyes, hoping his words had had the desired effect.

 They hadn’t.
 She still looked at him warily.
-It cut Alex to the quick, and he had to fight back a flash of his infamously uncontrollable anger.
+It cut Alex to the quick, and he had to fight back a flash of what other people called his irrational rage.
 Why didn’t any one understand him?
 Why didn’t any one see the kind of person he really was?

 But he caught himself this time, able to appreciate that with all this poor woman had undoubtedly suffered being homeless, it was understandable that it might take a while for her to believe in Alex.
 Eventually, though, she would.
 Alex would see to that.
-“How could I?” he purred to her.
+“How could I?” he whispered to her.
 “How could I have failed to notice your need immediately?
-I’ll take care of you, attend your wounds.
+I’ll take care of you.
 Don’t worry.”

-He reached his trick corner, where he could always loose anyone following him…and he knew he was being followed.
-That young woman with the twitchy lips and sharply straight, dark hair.
-In shoes way too dressy for daytime but with heels that clattered over the sidewalk such that it was easy to gauge her distance and rate of approach.
+He reached his trick corner, where he could always lose anyone following him…and he knew he was being followed.
+That young woman with the twitchy lips and straight, dark hair.
+In shoes too dressy for daytime but with heels that clattered over the sidewalk…making it easy to gauge her distance and rate of approach.

-Instead, as soon as he turned the corner, he ducked into the all-but-unnoticeable space between the first two buildings where he knew a hole in the back fence would allow him to escape to the block behind.
-A little power walking and he’d backtracked to a completely different block.
-Through all of this the homeless woman he carried wrinkled her brow, but Alex was gratified by her clearly visible wonder when he carried her inside the building that was his alone.
+Instead, as soon as he made that left, he ducked behind a tall shrub that seemed to stand in front of a solid building.
+Actually it concealed a tunnel that, combined with a hole in the backyard’s rear fence, allowed access to the next street.
+A little power walking and he’d backtracked to a different block.
+Through all of this the homeless woman he carried looked puzzled, but Alex was gratified by her visible wonder when he carried her inside the brownstone that was his alone.

 “All that stained glass…original Tiffany, is it not?”